-The month of December is National Safe Toys and Gifts month, just in time for the holidays.
-McFarland Clinic Pediatrician Colette Lothe, MD has advice for choosing toys and gifts to ensure everyone has a happy and safe holiday.
+The month of December is National Safe Toys and Gifts Month, just in time for the holidays.
+McFarland Clinic has advice for choosing toys and gifts to ensure everyone has a happy and safe holiday.

-Make sure the toy is intended to be a toy, and that the age for the toy is appropriate for your child.
-Children playing with toys that are not age appropriate may be harmed due to small parts, sharp edges or chemicals used for that toy or activity.
+Check the package’s label to ensure it is safe.
+Make sure the toy is intended to be a toy, and that it is age-appropriate for your child.
+Children playing with toys that are not age-appropriate may be harmed due to small parts, sharp edges, or chemicals.

-Review the toy label to make sure it doesn’t have a choking hazard, is non-toxic, and is washable.
+Review the label to make sure it doesn’t have a choking hazard, that it is non-toxic, and that it is washable.

-Lastly, look for the UL approval stamp on the toy’s package.
-UL is a certification company which tests products to meet specific requirements of safety.
+Look for the Underwriters Laboratories (UL) approval stamp on the toy’s package.
+UL is a certification company that tests products to meet specific requirements of safety.

 Contact with certain products can cause complications for children.

-Looking at age limits on a toy’s package is Dr. Lothe’s first safety tip.
+Look for age limits on toy packages.
 These limits indicate which toys are appropriate for a child's age as well as their physical and cognitive capabilities.